4dn-dcic/tibanna/README.md

 The reference_S3_bucket must exist and all the resource files (e.g. genome reference fasta) must be in this bucket.
 The output_S3_bucket also must exist, but in case a subdirectory is included in the bucket name, the subdirectory doesn't have to pre-exist.
 The json_bucket must exist.
 This is where the launch json files will be sent to.
 The S3_access_arn must have been created already, using IAM.
 It is simply an arn of an IAM role.
 The worker_ami_id must be based on Amazon Linux AMI and have docker daemon and cwltools installed.
 The directory for cwltools is assumed to be /home/ec2-user/venv/cwl/bin/.
 The EBS type is always io1, so that one can change the iops value.
 All the cwl files must be under cwl_url.
 The keyname is a key pair that you already have, so that you can ssh into the worker instances using the key pair.

-# semiautomated launch
+## semi-automated launch
-## awsub without -ue option
+### awsub without -ue option
 A less automated way would be as follows.
 This will not add an entry to a job_list file.
 The main difference is the option -ue.
 Without the -ue option, awsub will only create a launch json file, but it will not copy the json file to S3 nor will it launch an instance.
+These steps are actually implemented inside awsub.

 ```
 INSTANCE_TYPE=i2.xlarge